Boundedness of spectral multipliers of generalized Laplacians on compact manifolds with boundary: Introduction

 \subsection{Outline of the paper}

-Here, we take the space to describe the overall outline of the present paper.
-In Section \ref{GFWK}, we establish some useful information about the integral kernels of the operators $e^{tL}$ and $e^{-t\sqrt{-L}}$, which we call, by analogy, heat and Poisson kernels respectively.
-The properties we are about to establish are quite parallel to their usual Laplacian counterparts, and are essentially required in all the estimates we derive further.
-In Section \ref{FPSS}, we investigate some partial results towards establishing sufficient criteria for $\text{cos }t\sqrt{-L}$ to have finite propagation speed.
-To wit, we prove that for those operators $L$ which can be written in a specific form (as in \ref{special}), under Dirichlet or Neumann boundary conditions (see (\ref{DBC} and (\ref{NBC}) below), and under a technical assumption (see (\ref{cond}) below), $\text{cos }t\sqrt{-L}$ has finite speed of propagation.
-This is the content of Proposition \ref{FSOP}.
 In Section \ref{BMOD}, we prove that Definition \ref{4.1} of $\text{BMO}^\epsilon_L$ is independent of $\epsilon$, as long as we are on a compact setting.
 This is the content of Lemma \ref{Indep}.
 Then we proceed to prove our main technical lemma of the paper, Lemma \ref{kl}.
-We begin Section \ref{3.6} by arguing the $L^\infty - \text{BMO}_L$ continuity of $\varphi^b(\sqrt{-L})$, and then prove in Proposition \ref{4.4} (using Lemma \ref{kl}) the $L^\infty-\text{BMO}_L$ continuity of $\varphi^{\#}(\sqrt{-L})$, which finally gives what we want.
+We begin Section \ref{3.6} by arguing the $L^\infty - \text{BMO}_L$ continuity of $\varphi^b(\sqrt{-L})$, and then prove in Proposition \ref{4.4} (using Lemma \ref{kl}) the $L^\infty-\text{BMO}_L$ continuity of $\varphi^{\#}(\sqrt{-L})$, which finally proves Theorem \ref{mainres}.
+In Appendix 1, we collect together some useful information about the integral kernels of the operators $e^{tL}$ and $e^{-t\sqrt{-L}}$.
+The properties we establish are quite parallel to their usual scalar Laplacian counterparts, and are at the background of some of the estimates we derive in the main body of the paper.
+In Appendix 2, we prove some partial results towards establishing sufficient criteria for $\text{cos }t\sqrt{-L}$ to have finite propagation speed.
+To wit, we prove that for those operators $L$ which can be written in the specific form (\ref{special}), under generalized Dirichlet or Neumann boundary conditions (see (\ref{DC}) and (\ref{NC}) below), and under the assumption (\ref{cond}), $\text{cos }t\sqrt{-L}$ has finite speed of propagation.
+This is the content of Proposition \ref{FSOP}.